Skip to content

 Share

-Iran has suspended negotiations with the United States over the continuation of Israeli military operations, Iranian state media reported.
-Tehran said it will not send a diplomatic delegation to Pakistan until a ceasefire is established in Lebanon.
+Iran suspended negotiations with the United States due to the continuation of Israeli military operations, Iranian state media reported.
+Tehran stated that it will not send a diplomatic delegation to Pakistan until a ceasefire is established in Lebanon.

-Iranian authorities told Pakistan they will not participate in Islamabad talks under current conditions.
-Officials from Tehran denied that any delegation had already arrived in the Pakistani capital, confirming that diplomatic contacts remain blocked.
+Iranian authorities informed Pakistan that they will not participate in the negotiations in Islamabad under the current conditions.
+Official representatives from Tehran denied that any delegation had already arrived in the Pakistani capital, confirming that diplomatic contacts remain blocked.

-Tehran blamed Washington for failing to restrain Israeli military actions, warning that failure to achieve a ceasefire could lead to a complete collapse of peace talks.
+Tehran accused Washington of failing to restrain Israeli military actions, warning that the failure to achieve a ceasefire could lead to a complete collapse of the peace negotiations.

 Iran's decision represents a serious blow to the diplomatic efforts of US President Donald Trump, who in recent weeks insisted on continuing direct talks between Washington and Tehran.
-The break in dialogue comes at a time when tensions in the Middle East are at their highest level in recent months.
+The interruption of dialogue comes at a time when tensions in the Middle East are at their highest level in recent months.